Welcome to today's edition of the Rush 24-7 Podcast.

 They're going to create shortages, but they're not going to get you any gasoline.

-I never thought that it would only take one day for this glaring ignorance to show up and in no less than a personage than a United States Senator whose big concern you see what's happening in New Orleans.
+And in no less than a personage than a United States senator whose big concern, you see what's happening in New Orleans.

 You see the suffering.

-You see the it's incomprehensible.
+You see that it's incomprehensible.

 And he's sounding the warning bells.

-Bush brought the he Bush has always wanted to drill for more oil.
+Bush has always wanted to drill for more oil.

 He's always wanted to drill for more.

-Now he has he has the reason.
+Now he has the reason.

-The idea, the idea that in the face of all this we don't realize how vulnerable we are, because we can't handle when we can't handle folks four refineries going down, when we can't handle one refinery going down, when we can't handle a refinery losing the ability to be online.
+The idea, the idea that in the face of all this, we don't realize how vulnerable we are because we can't handle, when we can't handle folks, four refineries going down, when we can't handle one refinery going down, when we can't handle a refinery losing the ability to be online, what does that tell you about what we've been doing the last 20 years?

 I get so sick of hearing all these complaints.